fscottfoti/togethermap-help/docs/customization.md

 ## Autoform

 Now let's assume your friend didn't send you a shapefile that had shapes and attributes and you need to create that information directly in TM.
 We already know how to make the shapes from the discussion on [Adding Places](basics.md).
-What's new in this section is how your users can easily enter attributes on TM, which we do this using HTML forms.
+What's new in this section is how your users can easily enter attributes on TM, which we do using HTML forms.

-TM does this in a spcial way which uses the [Autoform](http://autoform.meteor.com/) package from the Meteor framework.
+TM does this using the [Autoform](http://autoform.meteor.com/) package from the Meteor framework.
 Using this package you no longer have to painstakingly write the HTML by hand, you just configure the form with a JSON spec and TM will take care of rendering the form.

 For instance, let's say you want to record the number of residential units (a number), the number of non-residential square feet (another number), and a drop down for "has bike parking" which can take the values of yes, no, and maybe.
 No problem.
 The code to create that form is shown below, which includes some extra formatting information for how to label each element in the form, and to make sure we don't allow negative numbers for the counts we want to record.

 There's actually quite a bit more configuration that can be done with autoform, and we suggest you go directly to the [autoform playground](http://autoform.meteor.com/quickform) to build your form on their website.
-You can then copy the JSON back to the text area on TM and we will add a form on *the edit page* of every place to collect attributes about that place.
+You can then copy the JSON back to the text area on TM and we will add a form on *the edit page* for every place to collect attributes about that place.
 These attributes can then be rendered in the HTML templates described above, or the themes described below, or even exported into a shapefile for further analysis outside of TM.

 ```javascript
 {